Know How to Sharpen Gut Hook Blades and Keep Them Razor Sharp

 · Check the bevel angle against your reference stone to make sure it matches correctly for the smooth edge.

-· If you are using a sharpening rod, make sure it fits within the hook.
+· If you use a sharpening rod, ensure it fits within the hook.

-· Clear your workbench and Set up either a vise if available (or alternatively using some other form clamp) with whatever type of guide is needed by your particular stone/knife combination — each varies slightly depending on make/model so refer accordingly.
+· Clear your workbench and Set up a vice if available (or using some other form clamp) with whatever type of guide your particular stone/knife combination needs — each varies slightly depending on make/model, so refer accordingly.

 Sharpening Your Gut Hook